LineageOS/lineage_wiki/_includes/templates/device_build.md

 The blobs should be pulled into the `~/android/system/vendor/{{site.data.devices[page.device].vendor_short}}` folder.
 If you see "command not found" errors, `adb` may need to be placed in `~/bin`.

+{% include important.html content="You will need to ensure that root access is allowed over ADB, else some files may not be extracted." %}

 ### Turn on caching to speed up build

 You can speed up subsequent builds by running: